 Home > Living Well > Health Library > Fallopian Tube Procedures for Infertility

-A fallopian tube blockage typically prevents successful passage of the egg to the sperm, or the fertilized egg to the uterus.
+A fallopian tube blockage often prevents successful passage of the egg to the sperm, or the fertilized egg to the uterus.
 Surgery can be used to try to correct this common cause of infertility.
-The specific type of surgery depends on the location and extent of the fallopian tube blockage.
+What type of surgery you have depends on where and how much the fallopian tube is blocked.

-Some tubal procedures can be done using microsurgical techniques, either during open abdominal surgery or using laparoscopy through a small incision.
-The surgeon must have special training and expertise in microsurgery techniques and/or laparoscopy.
-This general overview describes the most common tubal procedures.
+Some tubal procedures can be done using microsurgical techniques.
+These may be done during open surgery on the belly or using laparoscopy through a small incision.
+The surgeon must have special training and expertise in these techniques.
+Here are the most common tubal procedures.

-Tubal reanastomosis typically is used to reverse a tubal ligation or to repair a portion of the fallopian tube damaged by disease.
-The blocked or diseased portion of the tube is removed, and the two healthy ends of the tube are then joined.
-This procedure usually is done through an abdominal incision (laparotomy), but some specialists can do this procedure using laparoscopy.
+Tubal reanastomosis is often used to reverse a tubal ligation or to repair a part of the fallopian tube damaged by disease.
+The blocked or diseased part of the tube is removed.
+Then the two healthy ends of the tube are joined.
+This procedure can be done through an incision in the belly (laparotomy), but some specialists can do this procedure using laparoscopy.

-Salpingostomy is done when the end of the fallopian tube is blocked by a buildup of fluid (hydrosalpinx).
+Salpingostomy is also done when the end of the fallopian tube is blocked by a buildup of fluid.
 This procedure creates a new opening in the part of the tube closest to the ovary.
-But it is common for scar tissue to regrow after a salpingostomy, reblocking the tube.
+But it's common for scar tissue to regrow after a salpingostomy.
+This can reblock the tube.

-Fimbrioplasty may be done when the part of the tube closest to the ovary is partially blocked or has scar tissue, preventing normal egg pickup.
+Fimbrioplasty may be done when the part of the tube closest to the ovary is partially blocked or has scar tissue.
+These problems can prevent normal egg pickup.
 This procedure rebuilds the fringed ends of the fallopian tube.

-After open abdominal surgery, there usually is a 2- to 3-day hospital stay.
-Antibiotics may be given to prevent infection.
-A woman usually can return to work in 4 to 6 weeks, depending on the extent of surgery, the nature of her work, and her overall health and stamina.
+After open abdominal surgery, you most likely will have a 2- to 3-day hospital stay.
+You probably can return to work in 4 to 6 weeks.
+How long it takes depends on the extent of surgery, the kind of work you do, and your overall health.

-After laparoscopic surgery, there is a brief hospital stay.
-A woman's return to daily activities can take a few days to a couple of weeks, depending on the type of procedure.
+After laparoscopic surgery, you'll have a brief hospital stay.
+Your return to daily activities can take a few days to a couple of weeks, depending on the type of procedure.

 Fallopian tube surgery may be done if:

-The success of a sterilization reversal is influenced by the tubal ligation method used, by how recently the tubal ligation was done, and by the woman's age-related fertility.
+The success of a sterilization reversal is influenced by the tubal ligation method used, by how recently the tubal ligation was done, and by the person's age.